apitestbase/apitestbase.github.io/_docs/en/expressions.md

 ${= (5 + 2) * 8 / 2 % 5 + 0.5 }
 ```

-You can embed groovy expressions inside [Properties](/docs/en/properties), or directly inside test step.
+You can embed groovy expressions inside [Properties](/docs/en/properties), or directly inside request.
 For example:

 ![Groovy Expression in Request Body](../../screenshots/expressions/groovy-expression-in-request-body.png)

-When running the test step or test case, the expressions are evaluated and replaced by the evaluation results.
+When running the request, the expressions are evaluated and replaced by the evaluation results.

 ### Default Imports